LordSudo/archivantage/README.md

 2. Install the required dependencies: pip install -r requirements.txt

-3.Run the tool
+3. Run the tool
    python3 archivantage.py
+   Follow the prompts to enter the URL, years, keywords, and output formats.

+   License
+   This project is licensed under the MIT License.